The situation: Mrs. Parker called out to her preschool class, “It’s almost time to clean up and go outside to play.”

 Children can listen better and respond more appropriately when they have a connection with the teacher, even a momentary one.
 This approach takes time, but what a good use of a few minutes in a preschooler’s day.

-- Look directly at the child.
+- Look directly at the child as you listen.

 - Encourage the child to look at you, rather than demanding it.